 I wasn’t the only one – Battersea Dogs and Cats home rehomed more than twice as many dogs and cats in the week before lockdown as it did in the same week the year before.
 This was 86 dogs and 69 cats, to be exact.
 Then, on the Sunday before lockdown it had 1200 applications – which was record numbers.
 This was the same at rescue centres across the country including the RSPCA and Dogs Trust too.

 We rescued Vimto- or Vinnie, as he’s become known to us – a whippet cross from my local rescue centre where Dan I had been walking them for just over a year.
-We had actually walked the one-year-old about two months before and absolutely adored him.
+We had actually walked the six-year-old about two months before and absolutely adored him.
 He is the most affectionate little man that loves people.
 Our hearts broke to watch him go back in his kennel and the distress that clearly caused him.
 But, while we knew we wanted to use this opportunity to help Vinnie escape the confines of his cage, I didn’t know quite how grateful I was going to be to him while confined to my four walls.

 I’ve always known dogs are beneficial for mental health – but never realised quite how much I’d need that when we went to pick him up.
 I, like many, have really struggled with the situation.
 Even though I’m well aware I am one of the incredibly lucky ones in so many ways, it’s still been very difficult to deal – with both the global pandemic and the subsequent lockdown – mentally.
 As someone who is emotional, overthinks and worries at the best of times, that has only been accentuated during this strange time.